 Nevertheless, Virginia does have a first offender program as it pertains to drug and marijuana possession.
 For simple possession of illegal narcotics and street drugs, including marijuana, the Virginia legislature passed 18.2-251, the first offender statute.
 This mechanism, affectionately called a .251 disposition, permits first time offenders (if they qualify) to avoid the conviction and having the case being dismissed from their criminal record.
 This disposition involves supervised probation, general good behavior, intensive substance abuse treatment, community service, and any other service or program the Court feels appropriate.
 Completing these programs are hard work, but the benefit to the recipient is that they emerge with a clean criminal record.
 This disposition takes between 1-2 years, and once completed, the charge will show as “dismissed” by the Court.

 If you or someone you care about has been charged in Virginia for a drug possession offense, contact the Flynn Law Firm for a free consultation.
 We are an African American law firm with 8 years of experience with these types of cases.
 Rex Flynn is licensed to practice in Virginia, Maryland and Washington, D.C. but practices primarily in Northern Virginia (Fairfax, Arlington, Falls Church, Alexandria, Prince William and Loudoun Counties).
-These charges are serious, you deserve to be represented by an attorney that you trust and that will fight for you to the very end.
+These charges are serious, you deserve to be represented by a criminal defense attorney that you trust and that will fight for you to the very end.
 Give us a call today for a free consultation.